meltano/meltano/README.md

     2. If an unsupported type update is requested (e.g., float --> int), then an exception is raised.
     3. Columns are never dropped.
 Only UPDATE existing columns or ADD new columns.

-*  Data is UPSERTed when an entity has at least one primary key (key_properties not empty).
-If there is already a row with the same composite key (combination of key_properties) then the new record UPDATEs the existing one.
+*  Data is upserted when an entity has at least one primary key (key_properties not empty).
+If there is already a row with the same composite key (combination of key_properties) then the new record updates the existing one.

     No key_properties must be defined for a target to work on append-only mode.
 In that case, the target tables will store historical information with entries for the same key differentiated by their `__loaded_at` timestamp.